andersbogsnes/ml_tooling/docs/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`~ml_tooling.data.SQLDataset` should be used for creating datasets based on SQL database source.
-SQLDatasets must be provided with a :py:class:`sqlalchemy.engine.Connectable` or a valid connection string.
+SQLDatasets must be provided with a :class:`sqlalchemy.engine.Connectable` or a valid connection string.

 .. code-block::